als429/testing-stuffs-presentation/PRESENTME.md

 <br />

 ### 9. breathe with me.... okay... one more....
-301 redirects are the only valid redirect... ah... didn’t that feel good :relaxed:
+301 redirects are the only valid redirect to permanently move a URL... ah... didn’t that feel good :relaxed:
 * it did... (thank you past self for your encouraging words)
+* use 302s for testing and temporary moves

 <br />
 <br />